Areas of Expertise

 Acted for client in claim for fees by concerning employment agency

-Acting for a group of claimants alleging unfair dismissal arising from protected disclosures on issues of health and safety.
+Acted for a group of claimants alleging unfair dismissal arising from protected disclosures on issues of health and safety

 Acting for an employer on claims made alleging breaches of the national minimum wage legislation